As an Amazon Associate I earn from qualifying purchases.

 As noted in the original article, I am by no means an expert on whooping.
 Whooping is not something that is often done in my own ecclesial tradition, but I noticed that there is little information available on the web so I decided to write up a few posts on the subject.

 It is usually spelled either as “hooping” or “whooping.”
-Go into many African American Baptist or Pentecostal churches and you will hear it.
+Go into many African American Baptist or Pentecostal churches and you might hear it.
 There is even a white version called the “holy whine.”
+(As Henry Mitchell notes in his book, Black Preaching.)
 Some churches don’t think you have preached unless you have done it.
 Others look down on it as problematic.
 I have looked on the web and seen it referred to as a “carnival.”

 It is very difficult to describe it in words so here are two examples of whooping found on youtube.
 First is a Baptist example from the Rev Jasper Williams preaching the Eulogy of one of the greatest whoopers of them all C. L. Franklin: